ka234388/2D_UNet_Brain_Tumour_Segmentation/README.md

 The limited training dataset (10% of BraTS) and GPU memory constraints significantly impacted what could be achieved.
 Some folds showed notably worse performance than others (Fold 3 sometimes dropped to 0.74 Dice while others reached 0.86), demonstrating that dataset diversity remained a limiting factor.

-## How This Is Useful and Why It Matters

-This project demonstrates that even with limited computational resources and reduced dataset sizes, a U-Net model can achieve reasonable performance on brain tumor segmentation.
-For research purposes, this shows that 2D approaches can work effectively, though 3D methods would likely improve spatial consistency by processing entire volumetric data at once.

-The memory optimization techniques used here (garbage collection and CUDA cache clearing) make it possible to train on standard GPUs without expensive high-end hardware.
-This makes the approach accessible to researchers without large computational budgets.
-The training process runs efficiently on T4 GPUs available through Google Colab Pro, making this work reproducible and accessible.

-The consistent cross-fold performance across the best configuration suggests that with more training data and longer training schedules, this architecture would likely achieve clinical-grade segmentation.
-The findings also provide baseline metrics that inform future improvements, such as implementing 3D U-Net for volumetric consistency, using advanced loss functions to reduce false positives, applying post-processing morphological operations, and leveraging transfer learning from pre-trained medical imaging models.

 ## Getting Started